pointfeev/CreamInstaller/README.md

 If the program doesn't seem to launch, try downloading and installing [.NET Desktop Runtime 7.0.5](https://download.visualstudio.microsoft.com/download/pr/dffb1939-cef1-4db3-a579-5475a3061cdd/578b208733c914c7b7357f6baa4ecfd6/windowsdesktop-runtime-7.0.5-win-x64.exe).

 ---
-#### **NOTE:** This program does not automatically download nor install actual DLC files for you; as the title of the program states, this program is only a *DLC Unlocker* installer.
-Should the game you wish to unlock DLC for not already come with the DLCs installed, as is the case with a good majority of games, you must find, download and install those to the game yourself.

-#### **ALSO NOTE:** Assuming the program functioned as it was supposed to by installing the DLC unlocker(s) correctly, your game not working or its DLCs not unlocking is not an issue I can do anything about and it's entirely up to you to seek the appropriate resources to fix it yourself (hint: [cs.rin.ru](https://cs.rin.ru/forum/viewforum.php?f=10)).

-#### Preferably, should you encounter any issue outside of the program itself, you should be referring said issues to the proper [cs.rin.ru](https://cs.rin.ru/forum/viewforum.php?f=10) post for the game you're tinkering with; 99% of the time you will find the answers to your problems there (you will probably also find the DLC files you're looking for there *wink wink*).

----
 #### Usage:
 1. Start the program executable. *Read above under Installation if it doesn't launch.*
 2. Choose which programs and/or games the program should scan for DLC. *The program automatically gathers all installed games from Steam, Epic and Ubisoft directories.*